jonasmehl1/structural_phylogenetics/README.md

 The normal way to run this pipeline would be to specify the name of the output directory to be created in /results and the name of the identifiers file found in data/input
 ```
-snakemake --configfile config/params.yaml --config outdir=test identifiers=identifiers_test.txt -p -k
+snakemake --configfile config/params.yaml --config outdir=test identifiers=identifiers_test.txt -p -k -c 16
 ```

 Since the pipeline can take some time it can also be launched in a non interactive session to prevent termial timeout

 ```
-nohup snakemake --configfile config/params.yaml --config outdir=test identifiers=identifiers_test.txt -p > .snakemake/log/snakemake_$(date +“%Y-%m-%d_%H-%M-%S”).log 2>&1 &
+nohup snakemake --configfile config/params.yaml --config outdir=test identifiers=identifiers_test.txt -p -k -c 16 > .snakemake/log/snakemake_$(date +“%Y-%m-%d_%H-%M-%S”).log 2>&1 &
 ```

 # Phylogeny pipeline

 Structures are aligned using FoldMason and then trimmed using ClipKit.
 The pipeline will by default run a standard iqtree ML run on the amino acid alignment, as well as a ML run on the 3di alignment using the AF substitution matrix by [Garg & Hochberg, 2024](https://www.biorxiv.org/content/10.1101/2024.09.19.613819v3).
-Alternatively the matrix by [Puente-Lelievre et al., 2024](https://www.biorxiv.org/content/10.1101/2023.12.12.571181v2) can also be used.
+Alternatively the 3di matrix by [Puente-Lelievre et al., 2024](https://www.biorxiv.org/content/10.1101/2023.12.12.571181v2) can also be used.
 Both alignments will then be concatenated to run a partition scheme.
-Additionally another tree will be computed with FastME using the more conventional the Intramolecular distance metric, which is implemented in T-COFFEE.
+If desired (needs to be enabled in the main snakefile), additionally another tree will be computed with FastME using the more conventional Intramolecular distance metric, which is implemented in T-COFFEE.
+This includes a bootstrapping procedure where 100 trees are created from 100 bootstrapped matrices and combined.

 ![Main snakemake pipeline](resources/dags/structpipe.png)